 Jay Smith and Odon Lafontaine have recorded a series of videos about the ‘Great Secret of Islam’, to be seen on Jay’s Youtube Channel (Pfander Films): PfanderFilms

 6 – 7 & 8th cent. “hard” evidence (coins, inscriptions) explains how the Arab leaders created Islam by pretending to rule instead of the Messiah

 Odon is back with Jay to present the hard evidence from the 7th & 8th centuries that proves that the first Arab rulers were not muslims yet (not until the Abbasids in 750!), and that those rulers gradually built their system by claiming more and more “messianic powers”, the very ones that the Messiah Jesus was supposed to have had and exercised should he have come back in the 7th century as the Arabs expected him to.
 Click on the link to download the updated .pdf file of the full presentation (1 & 2 & 3)

-Some very strong quranic evidence that proves the existence of a small jewish community in the 7th century who had a crucial influence on the beginning of islam.
-It was composed of ethnic jewish people:
+There is some very strong quranic evidence that proves the existence of a small Jewish community in the 7th century who had a crucial influence on the beginning of islam.
+It was composed of ethnic Jewish people:

 who abided by Moses Law